 Historical Progress?

 The Sanders campaign’s entire premise was to transform electoral politics into a broader social and economic bottom-up movement for change.
 His slogan appropriately was “Not Me, Us” and he described himself as the “organizer in chief.”
-Though his platform fits comfortably in left-wing Liberal tradition of Franklin D. Roosevelt’s 1930s New Deal, his rhetoric and spirit reflected movement building and political revolution.
+Though his platform fits comfortably in a left-wing Liberal tradition of Franklin D. Roosevelt’s 1930s New Deal, his rhetoric and spirit reflected movement building and political revolution.

 Yet his attempt to co-opt the legacy of Roosevelt missed a crucial component.
 Roosevelt both relied upon and served to partially neutralize a multi-racial socialist revolutionary working-class struggle.
 His gains were only achievable as a “compromise” alternative with economic elites and the rest of the political establishment faced with more serious left-wing insurgencies and calls for liberation – and even those were hard-fought.